The 7th trap - preventing risks in the mountains

 Eliott Nicot

-A military guide graduated from the EMHM in Chamonix, Eliott works as a journalist, videographer and photographer.
-Founder of a mountain film festival, he is passionate about mountaineering, paragliding and skiing.
-Up there, Eliott likes to create, tell stories, and pass on messages.
+Military guide graduated from EMHM in Chamonix, Eliott works as a journalist, videographer, and photographer.
+Founder of a mountain film festival, he is passionate about mountaineering, paragliding, and skiing.
+Up there, Eliott loves to create, tell stories, and convey messages.